Kadapa Assembly constituency

 Kadapa Assembly constituency is a constituency in YSR Kadapa district of Andhra Pradesh that elects representatives to the Andhra Pradesh Legislative Assembly in India.
 It is one of the seven assembly segments of Kadapa Lok Sabha constituency.

 Reddeppagari Madhavi Reddy is the current MLA of the constituency, having won the 2024 Andhra Pradesh Legislative Assembly election from Telugu Desam Party.
 As of 2019, there are a total of 265,154 electors in the constituency.
-The constituency was established in 2008, as per the Delimitation Orders (2008).